sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_2_Answered.md

 * Write a C function to insert a node in a doubly linked list by position.
 Your program should take position as input from the user.
 * Differentiate between doubly Linked List and singly Linked List.
 Write a C function to insert a node in a doubly linked list by position.
 Your program should take position as input from user.
 * Differentiate between doubly Linked List and singly Linked List.
 Also develop a ‘C’ routine to insert a node before a given key node in a doubly linked list.
-* Write a C function to insert a node in a doubly linked list by position.
-Your program should take position as input from user.
-* Write a C function to insert a node in a doubly linked list by position.
-Your program should take position as input from user.
-* Develop a ‘C’ routine to insert a node before a given key node in a doubly linked list.

 ____